tedsmith/quickhash/README.txt

 * Compiling the Project

-Binaries for Windows, Linux and Apple Mac OSX are available from http://quickhash-gui.org ?
-Downloads.
+Binaries for Windows, Linux and Apple Mac OSX are available from http://quickhash-gui.org then Downloads page.
 But if you need or want to compile yourself, then first clone the source code from https://github.com/tedsmith/quickhash.git

 > git clone https://github.com/tedsmith/quickhash.git

 There is an LPR file that is the Lazarus Project File.
-So you need the Lazarus IDE and Freepascal Compiler (v3.0 or above) for your chosen platfrom, available from www.lazarus-ide.org.
+So you need the Lazarus IDE and Freepascal Compiler (v3.0 or above) for your chosen platform, available from www.lazarus-ide.org.

-After installtion of Lazarus and Freepascal, choose "Open Project" and navigate to the folder where you cloned Quickhash.
+After installation of Lazarus and Freepascal, choose "Open Project" and navigate to the folder where you cloned Quickhash.
 Lazarus looks for LPI files by default (local config file for a project) but there isn't one in the GitHub project.
 Simply adjust the drop down menu for file type (bottom right) to "All files", and then select the LPR file.
 Lazarus will then warn you that a project session file is missing and would you like to create one.
 Choose "Yes" and then just click OK in the next window (the one that asks what type of project you are making - it should default to 'Application').
 After clicking OK for the last time, a local LPI file will be created for you for your computer session.
 DO NOT upload this LPI file to any collaborative platform.

 The next thing to do is to apply the HashLib4Pascal package into your Lazarus project, otherwise QuickHash project will not find the library it needs when you try to compile.
 The library is included in the GitHub QuickHash project.
-So simply choose 'Package' --> Open Package File (lpk)' from the top menu of Lazarus.
+So simply choose “Package”, then “Open Package File (lpk)” from the top menu of Lazarus.
 Choose and navigate to

 CloneOfQuickHashProject/HashLib4Pascal/HashLib/src/Packages/FPC/HashLib4PascalPackage.lpk

 then click the 'Compile' button.
 Then use the next button to the right called 'Use >>' and then click 'Add to Project' from the drop down menu.
 HashLib4Pascal is now added to your QuickHash project.

-Repeat the same process for the package 'DateTimePicker' by Zoran Vu?enovi? (http://wiki.lazarus.freepascal.org/ZVDateTimeControls_Package) which was added in v2.8.3 to enable scheduled hashing.
+Repeat the same process for the package 'DateTimePicker'  (http://wiki.lazarus.freepascal.org/ZVDateTimeControls_Package) which was added in v2.8.3 to enable scheduled hashing.
 So simply choose 'Package' --> Open Package File (lpk)' from the top menu of Lazarus.
 Choose and navigate to:

-CloneOfQuickHashProject/DateTimePicker/zvdatetimectrls.lpk, choose 'Compile' and then click 'Use >> Add to Project'.
-Better yet, choose ?Install? so that it becomes a component of your Lazarus IDE, which will further reduce warnings.
+CloneOfQuickHashProject/DateTimePicker/zvdatetimectrls.lpk, choose “Compile” and then click 'Use >> Add to Project'.
+Better yet, choose “Install” next, so that it becomes a component of your Lazarus IDE, which will further reduce warnings and prevent the project bugging you.

-Now save your project (Project ?
-Save Project') which will create a new LPI file.
+Now save your project (Project --> Save Project) which will create a new LPI file.
 Then you can compile QuickHash yourself using Lazarus.

 I am hopeful this guide might encourage collaborators and also help various Linux distributors include QuickHash into their package management platforms.